How To Change Rear Inner Tube On Your Mountain Bike: A Beginner’s Guide

 Now that you’ve removed the wheel, it’s time to take out the old inner tube.
 Begin by locating the valve stem, and unscrewing the cap that covers it.
 Next, use your tire levers to pry the tire away from the rim, starting at the opposite end of the valve stem.
 Once you’ve got the tire partially off, gentle pull the inner tube out from between the tire and rim.
 Be careful not to damage the tube by pulling too hard on the valve stem or getting it caught on any sharp edges of the rim.
 Once completely removed, move on to installing the new inner tube.

-You may also like: Mastering the Outdoors: How to Clean Your Mountain Bike Like a Pro
+You may also like: How to Easily Fill Air in Your Mountain Bike Tire

 Inspecting the tire for any damage or wear that may require replacement